 Registered as a company limited by guarantee in England and Wales: No 1239120

 Meet the IH Trustees

 Angela has worked in international finance for over 25 years.
 As a managing director at Morgan Stanley since 1995, she specialised in technology companies and became Global Head of Technology Research.
 In 2005, she was appointed Director for Socially Responsible Investment.
-Angela is a trustee of the Heritage Lottery Fund, a trustee of York Museums Trust and a member of Council of King’s College London.
+Angela is a non-executive director of Ofcom, a trustee of York Museums Trust and a member of Council of King’s College London.
 She has a doctorate in early 17th century politics.

 MA (Cambridge), FCA

 Paul read Music at Cambridge and has pursued a career in the music business and in finance.
 He was Bursar of St. Clare’s, Oxford for 6 years until 2009 and before that Finance Director of the South Bank Centre and a partner in Ernst & Young.
 He is a Governor of St. Clare’s, Oxford, a trustee of the Ouseley Trust and is a Director of the Gloucestershire Credit Union.